MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/includes/allow-standard-user-encryption.md

 ### Allow Standard User Encryption

-With this policy you can enforce the *RequireDeviceEncryption* policy for scenarios where policy is pushed while current logged-on user is non-admin/standard user.
+With this policy you can enforce the [*RequireDeviceEncryption*](../policy-settings.md?tabs=os#require-device-encryption) policy for scenarios where policy is applied while current logged-on user is non-admin/standard user.

-*AllowStandardUserEncryption* policy is tied to [Allow warning for other disk encryption](#allow-warning-for-other-disk-encryption) policy being disabled (value `0`).
+*AllowStandardUserEncryption* policy is tied to [Allow warning for other disk encryption](../policy-settings.md?tabs=os#allow-warning-for-other-disk-encryption) policy being disabled (value `0`).

 If *AllowWarningForOtherDiskEncryption* isn't set, or is set to `1`, *RequireDeviceEncryption* policy doesn't try to encrypt drive(s) if a standard user is logged-on.